Strat5/gmechatbot/Application/README.md

-##Explanation of each File in the Application
+## Explanation of each file in the application.

 Procfile - This tells Heroku what basic service to run.